-What I discovered, and want to share with you, is that women’s bodies are uniquely suited to work with cannabis for two reasons: 1) our monthly hormonal cycle; and 2) the design of the Endocannabinoid System and its role in the female Reproductive System.
+What I discovered is that women’s bodies are uniquely suited to work with cannabis for two reasons.
+First, our monthly hormonal cycle.
+Second, the design of the Endocannabinoid System and its role in the female Reproductive System.
 Let’s get into it by taking a look at the Endocannabinoid System.

 What is the Endocannabinoid System and what is its role in our bodies?

-Some systems in our bodies, like the Nervous System or the Circulatory System, are discreet systems that have a focused role, like moving electrical signals between the brain and the nerves, or moving blood through the lungs, heart, and blood vessels to make sure the body gets the oxygen it needs.
-The Digestive System makes sure we get the nutrients we need from our food to fuel our bodies; the Skeletal System holds us up and gives our Muscular System something to hang on to.
-They’re well-defined and easy to understand because their role is specific, easily observed, and serves a focused function.
+Some systems in our bodies, like the Nervous System, are discreet systems that have a focused role.
+That role could be moving electrical signals between the brain and the nerves.
+The Digestive System makes sure we get the nutrients we need from our food to fuel our bodies.
+The Skeletal System holds us up and gives our Muscular System something to hang on to.
+These systems are well-defined and easy to understand because their role is specific, easily observed, and serves a focused function.

 The Endocannabinoid System (we’ll call it the ECS for short) is different.
-Although it does have very a specific role in your body, it’s not an isolated system that does its own thing.
-Instead, its role is to help your body maintain homeostasis, or balance, and it does this by regulating all the other systems and functions in your body, including internal temperature, blood sugar levels, your body’s pH, the emission of metabolic waste, and your water and mineral levels.
+Although it has very a specific role in your body, it’s not an isolated system that does its own thing.
+Instead, its role is to help your body maintain homeostasis, or balance.
+It does this by regulating all the other systems and functions in your body.
+This includes internal temperature, blood sugar levels, your body’s pH, the emission of metabolic waste, and mineral levels.

-The ECS regulates these functions by helping your body’s systems communicate with each other and coordinating information exchanges between different kinds of cells.
+The ECS regulates these functions by helping your body’s systems communicate with each other.
+It coordinates information exchanges between different kinds of cells.
 This information is contained in molecules called endocannabinoids that are naturally produced in the body.
-Endocannabinoids connect with receptors that are found on cells in the brain, the nervous system, and in nearly every tissue of your body.
+Endocannabinoids connect with receptors that are found in brain cells, the nervous system, and nearly every tissue of your body.

 There are several different kinds of ECS receptors.
-Different kinds of receptors are concentrated in different kinds of tissues, but their role is always to help the body’s systems stay in balance.
+Different kinds of receptors are concentrated in different kinds of tissues.
+But no matter where they’re found, their role is to help the body’s systems stay in balance.

 To really understand how these receptors work, it’s helpful to think of them like a padlock.
 You can think of the endocannabinoids as keys that fit inside the padlock.
-Once the key is in the padlock, it unlocks the information there and tells the cell what to do to get the body back to homeostasis, back to normal.
+Once the key is in the padlock, it unlocks the information there.
+This tells the cell what to do to get the body back to homeostasis, back to normal.

 As fluctuations in the body occur and a function becomes unbalanced, the ECS responds by making more endocannabinoids.
 But sometimes the body doesn’t produce enough endocannabinoids, which makes it difficult for the ECS to function properly.
 This can lead to imbalances in the body, and eventually to greater health issues.
-In fact, there are a number of disorders that stem from ECS dis-regulation, including fibromyalgia, multiple sclerosis, Alzheimer’s disease, and amyotrophic lateral sclerosis (ALS).
+In fact, there are a number of disorders that stem from ECS dis-regulation.
+These include fibromyalgia, multiple sclerosis, Alzheimer’s disease, and amyotrophic lateral sclerosis (ALS).

 This is where the cannabis plant comes in.
-You’ve probably already heard of THC and CBD, but the cannabis plant actually contains more than 100 different cannabinoids, called phytocannabinoids.
-Like our own natural endocannabinoids, phytocannabinoids can interact with the body’s receptors, supplementing our own endocannabinoids and helping to make sure the ECS can regulate our body the way it’s supposed to.
+You’ve probably already heard of THC and CBD.
+But did you know the cannabis plant actually contains more than 100 different cannabinoids, called phytocannabinoids?
+Like our own natural endocannabinoids, phytocannabinoids can interact with the body’s receptors.
+They supplement our own endocannabinoids and help the ECS regulate our body.

 What’s special about a woman’s ECS?

-Today, we’re able to plan when and if we want to have children, and for many people, having kids is not a priority or a goal.
+Today, we’re able to plan when and if we want to have children.
+For many people, having kids is not a priority or a goal.
 But when it comes to biology, reproduction is one of the most important human systems.
 If people can’t reproduce and continue the human species, then what’s the point of regulating our systems at all?
-The ECS maintains homeostasis so that our bodies are kept in the best place to be able to conceive and carry a fetus to term.
+The ECS maintains homeostasis so that our bodies are most able to conceive and carry a fetus to term.

-So it makes sense that ECS receptors appear in especially dense concentrations throughout the female reproductive organs, including in our ovaries, Fallopian tubes, and the lining of the uterus.
+So it makes sense that ECS receptors appear in especially dense concentrations throughout the female reproductive organs.
+They can be found in high concentrations in our ovaries, Fallopian tubes, and the lining of the uterus.

-This is why cannabis lubricants and suppositories–from the ones available today, to the Azallú that Mesopotamian women created and used vaginally–are very effective for treating a variety of women’s symptoms, since they’re used internally and can be applied directly to the receptors in those tissues.
-Women throughout history have used their intuition and innate wisdom to guide them to the very plants that are scientifically optimized to provide maximum healing and relief through natural means.
-Cannabis is a powerful anti-inflammatory, and these applications also help treat inflammation of the uterus or its lining, and can offer relief from the pain of endometriosis, pelvic inflammatory disease, or endometritis.
-They can also help treat some of the symptoms most women experience before and during their periods, including abdominal cramps and muscle aches.
+This is why cannabis lubricants and suppositories–from the ones available today, to the Azallú that Mesopotamian women created and used vaginally–are very effective for treating a variety of women’s symptoms.
+Because they’re used internally, they can be applied directly to the receptors in those tissues.
+Women throughout history have used their intuition and innate wisdom to guide them to the very plants, like cannabis, that are scientifically optimized to provide maximum healing and relief through natural means.
+Cannabis is a powerful anti-inflammatory.
+It can help treat inflammation of the uterus or its lining.
+It can also offer relief from the pain of endometriosis, pelvic inflammatory disease, or endometritis.
+Cannabis topicals can also help treat some of the symptoms most women experience before and during their periods, including abdominal cramps and muscle aches.